‘The Facebook Papers’: What to know - NewsBreak

 Facebook dithered in curbing divisive user content in India

-The leaked documents show that Facebook in India dithered in curbing hate speech and anti-Muslim content on its platform and lacked enough local language moderators to prevent misinformation from appearing.As UK scrutinizes Facebook, whistleblower to testify
+The leaked documents show that Facebook in India dithered in curbing hate speech and anti-Muslim content on its platform and lacked enough local language moderators to prevent misinformation from appearing.This high-tech baby monitor tracks your child’s breathing as they sleep

 That publication of false news at times led to real-world violence.
 The files show these problems have been plaguing the company for years, particularly in cases where members of Prime Minister Narendra Modi’s ruling party created multiple Facebook accounts to amplify anti-Muslim content.